siegfrkn/complaint-tracking-dapp/README.md

 <br/>

 # Contract Structure
-The contract, named *Complaint*, is made up of a a series of complaint entries and containers and objects to store and keep track of those entries.
+The contract, named *Complaint*, is made up of a series of complaint entries and containers and objects to store and keep track of those entries.
 <br/><br/>
 ![Contract Structure](readme-images/contract-structure.PNG "Contract Structure") <br/><br/>